IoannisPapageorgiou/Replication_BCTX/table2/readme.md

 # Code for the BCT-ARCH model

 The folder "bct_code" contains the C++ code for the BCT-ARCH model in the above forecasting experiments.
-Sice the same hyperparameters are selected for the BCT-ARCH model in all datasets, a single "bctarch_pred.cpp" file is used here.
+Since the same hyperparameters are selected for the BCT-ARCH model in all datasets, a single "bctarch_pred.cpp" file is used here.
 The dataset is read in the main function: the first dataset 'ftse.txt' (from the subfolder "table2/data") is read here (corresponding to FTSE 100), but the other datasets can be loaded similarly.

 # Code for alternative methods